Spread the love

 A pure nostalgic legacy of the series broadcast on FR3

-After the film adaptation of Nicky Larson (by Philippe Lacheau), it is now the turn of a another part of our childhood to see itself transposed to the screen, not in a feature film but in a series.
+After the film adaptation of Nicky Larson (by Philippe Lacheau), it is now the turn of another part of our childhood to be transposed to the screen, not in a feature film but in a series.
 A French adaptation “, which also retains the “S” of Cat's Eyes, present in the French adaptation of this Japanese series broadcast between 1983 and 1985, and which has a total of 73 episodes.

 4 things to know about Cat's Eyes, the adaptation of the famous manga by TF1